aparo/pyes/docs/guide/reference/mapping/routing-field.rst

 store / index
 =============

-The first thing the **_rouing** mapping does is to store the routing value provided (**store** set to **yes**) and index it (**index** set to **not_analyzed**).
+The first thing the **_routing** mapping does is to store the routing value provided (**store** set to **yes**) and index it (**index** set to **not_analyzed**).
 The reason why the routing is stored by default is so reindexing data will be possible if the routing value is completely external and not part of the docs.

 required
 ========

-Another aspect of the **_routing** mapping is the ability define it as required by setting **required** to **true**.
+Another aspect of the **_routing** mapping is the ability to define it as required by setting **required** to **true**.
 This is very important to set when using routing features, as it allows different APIs to make use of it.
-For example, and index operation will be rejected if no routing value has been provided (or derived from the doc).
-A delete operation will be broadcasted to all shards with no routing value is provided and **_routing** is required.
+For example, an index operation will be rejected if no routing value has been provided (or derived from the doc).
+A delete operation will be broadcasted to all shards if no routing value is provided and **_routing** is required.

 path